 A one-and-a-half-story A-frame house with a bay window, brick chimney and white siding is about as conventional as it gets – a nearly-nondescript domestic cliche.
-As such, the sensational, angular metal-and-glass backside renovation-and-addition to this wood-and-window suburban-style home comes as all the more of a visual shock to the system — but ony if you get close enough to see it.
+As such, the sensational, angular metal-and-glass backside renovation-and-addition to this wood-and-window suburban-style home comes as all the more of a visual shock to the system — but only if you get close enough to see it.

-In short: the two pieces of this home are almost as different as can be, clearly intended to be visually understood as old and new respectively.
-What seems to make them work is the nature of the split – the choice to leave the street-front side as a coherent architectural face on the one hand, and to have the transition to a radical new addition take place toward the hidden center of the narrow property on the other.
+In short: the two pieces of this traditional turned modern home renovation are almost as different as can be, clearly intended to be visually understood as old and new respectively.
+What seems to make them work is the nature of the split – the choice to leave the street-front side as a coherent architectural face on the one hand, and to have the transition to a radical new ultramodern addition take place toward the hidden center of the narrow property on the other.
 The fully-renovated and modernized interior likewise ties together the past and present parts of the house, with much softer transitions for the residents than the sudden intersection of the exterior components.